1952 Giro d'Italia

 The 1952 Giro d'Italia was the 35th edition of the Giro d'Italia, one of cycling's Grand Tours.
 The Giro started off in Milan on 17 May with a 217 km flat stage and concluded back in Milan with a 147 km relatively flat mass-start stage on 8 June.
 Sixteen teams entered the race, which was won by Italian Fausto Coppi of the Bianchi team.
 Second and third respectively were Italian Fiorenzo Magni and Swiss rider Ferdinand Kübler.

 Teams

 Nineteen teams were invited by the race organizers to participate in the 1952 edition of the Giro d'Italia, but only seventeen accepted the invitation.
-The Paglianti team, assigned bib numbers 71 to 77, did not start, so the Giro started with sixteen teams.
+It was planned to have a team of seven German riders, sponsored by Paglianti, so they were assigned bib numbers 71 to 77.
+A few days before the start of the 1952 Giro, it became clear that there had been a miscommunication between the Giro organisation and the German cycling authority: the German cycling organisation was not planning to send riders, because they never reached an agreement on the financial compensation.
 Each team sent a squad of seven riders, which meant that the race started with a peloton of 112 cyclists.
 From the riders that began the race, 98 made it to the finish in Milan.

 The teams entering the race were: